mathieu-lacage/goggles/README.md

 ## Get the models

-It is is easy to [download](https://github.com/mathieu-lacage/goggles/releases/download/v0.1/goggles-0.1.zip) all the STLs and SVGs from the project release page.
+It is is easy to download all the [STLs, SVGs, and DXFs](https://github.com/mathieu-lacage/goggles/tree/main/v1) from this repository.

 It is also possible to rebuild these models from the source Python code after you install [OpenSCAD](https://openscad.org/) and [SolidPython](https://github.com/SolidCode/SolidPython/):